Documentation

 Connect the Thermocouple (TC) to the PCB — ↗️ Refer to the PCB Pinout

-Connect the Green Pump Wire — ↗️ Refer to the Wiring Diagram and Refer to the PCB Pinout
+Connect the Green Pump Wire to the PCB — ↗️ Refer to the Wiring Diagram and Refer to the PCB Pinout

-Connect the Blue Neutral Wire — ↗️ Refer to the Wiring Diagram and Refer to the PCB Pinout
+Connect the Blue Neutral Wire to the PCB — ↗️ Refer to the Wiring Diagram and Refer to the PCB Pinout

-Connect the Red Line Wire — ↗️ Refer to the Wiring Diagram and Refer to the PCB Pinout
+Connect the Red Line Wire to the PCB — ↗️ Refer to the Wiring Diagram and Refer to the PCB Pinout

 Wiring the Grounded Power Cord